 If you are planning to visit Grindelwald, Switzerland, and are looking for some information about things to do and places to visit in Grindelwald, you have come to the right place.
 Below you will find all the information you will need while in Grindelwald.
 As a note, we visited most of these places with a 2-year-old, so this guide is family-friendly.

 In this post, you can learn what to do in Grindelwald and how to do it, where to stay, and what day trips you should look into.

 I hope you find this information helpful and enjoy your visit to Grindelwald as much as we enjoyed ours.

 What is Grindelwald, Switzerland Known For?

 It is one of the most popular Winter and Summer destinations in Switzerland.
 Here you will find all Winter sports and activities.
 In Summer, you can enjoy its beautiful nature, incredibly scenic hikes, and magnificent views.
 No matter the season, it is always the right time to visit Grindelwald.

 Visiting First Mountain is one of the top places to visit in Grindelwald.
-From an incredibly scenic Gondola ride, to views and activities, there is a lot to enjoy here.
+There is a lot to enjoy, from an incredibly scenic Gondola ride to views and activities.

 Once you are at the top of the First, there is so much to do, your biggest headache will be picking your activity.
-I do hope that you will have your decision made by the time you are there.
+I hope you will make your decision by the time you are there.
 Hopefully, this article makes it easier for you to make these tough choices.

 You can purchase tickets to the Gondola here.
 You can also purchase Gondola tickets at the station.
 The price is $64 CHF per traveler.
-Tip: make sure to ride it all the way to the top.
+Tip: make sure to ride it to the top.

 1. First Cliff Walk